 - Wondering through the Year has a Three Kings Day Party and other wonderful activities for Celebrating Epiphany.

 - Explore and Express has some special Godly Play Epiphany activities.

 - Tired, Need Sleep has a post with a lovely activity: Preschool Art – Epiphany Stars and Corn Syrup Painting.

-- Red Ted Art’s Blog has lots of fun Epiphany activities: Kids Get Crafty: 3 Kings (Dressing Up)
+- Red Ted Art’s Blog has lots of fun Epiphany activities: Three Kings Day Crafts

 - American Bible Society has Epiphany ideas for a dramatic reading, prayer star, Epiphany cookies, and an Epiphany party with a Bible treasure hunt.